alejandrogallo/vim-kickstart/README.md

 VIM-KICKSTART
 =============

+# THIS README IS OUTDATED, DO NOT FOLLOW IT #

 Script to install some of my favourites vim packages in several computers without having to checkout every time how to install it.

 ----------